benjymous/annotations/sandman/sandman.69.md

 - Timothy Hock Seng Tan <083285@bud.cc.swin.edu.au> who knew who Loki & Puck are working for.
 - Sarah Alderdice <viverais@freeze.com> added a note about p18.
 - Ralf Hildebrandt added more details.
-- Richard Munn noted the first panel meta-commentary.
+- Richard Munn noted the first panel meta-commentary, and the continued theme of start-end panels on arcs.